Cosmin Radu: Club career

 Radu was born in Bucharest where he started playing water polo for Rapid Bucharest in 1992.
 His first year at the senior level was 1997 and continued to play with the team until 2004.
 He has won 4 consecutive national championships from 2001 until 2004.
 In 2001 and 2004 has won the award for Top Scorer.

-From 2004 until 2011 he played for the Italian team club Rari Nantes Florentia.

-From 2011 to 2013 has played with the Croatian waterpolo team HAVK Mladost.

-Has won The Croatian Cup that took place in Zadar in December 2011 and was named MVP of the competition and finished third in the 2011 Champions League and also third place in the Croatian Championship.
-In the Adriactic League the finished on the same place as the other competitions that he took part, the third place.
+From 2004 to 2011, he played for the Italian club team Rari Nantes Florentia.
+From 2011 to 2013, he played with the Croatian water polo team HAVK Mladost.
+He won the Croatian Cup, which took place in Zadar in December 2011, and was named MVP of the competition.
+Additionally, he finished third in the 2011 Champions League and also secured third place in the Croatian Championship.
+In the Adriatic League, he finished in the same position as in the other competitions he took part in, which was third place.

 During the summer of 2013 he played for the New York Athletic Club (USA) and won the US Open being declared MVP of the competition.

-Starting 2013 has been playing for Primorje Rijeka.
+Starting from 2013 had been playing for Primorje Rijeka.
 In December 2013 he won the Croatian Cup by beating 13-11 Jug Dubrovnik.
-In April 2014 he has won the Adriatic League at the Final Four played in Zadar by beating Jadran Herceg Novi 13-3 in the semifinals and 8-7 Jug Dubrovnik in the final game.
+In April 2014 he had won the Adriatic League at the Final Four played in Zadar by beating Jadran Herceg Novi 13-3 in the semifinals and 8-7 Jug Dubrovnik in the final game.

 In May 2014 he won the Croatian Championship defeating in the Finals his former club, HAVK Mladost, with 3-0 at games (13-7 / 11-5 / 13-7).
-Later the same month he played the Final Six of The Champions League where he lost the semifinal against Barceloneta (10-8), who were to become champions that year, and won the bronze medal by defeating Partizan Belgrade with 12-6.
+Later the same month he played the Final Six of The Champions League where he lost the semifinal against Barceloneta (10-8), who were to become the champions that year, and won the bronze medal by defeating Partizan Belgrade with 12-6.

 In December 2014 he won the Croatian Cup after defeating in the final HAVK Mladost with the score of 12-7.